piyush-poddar/Smart-Scheduler-AI-Agent/README.md

 - Schedules the meeting on the desired date, time and slot.

 ### 🗣️ Voice Output (TTS)
-- Uses Eleven Labs Text-to-Speech (TTS) for human-like responses
+- Uses ElevenLabs Text-to-Speech (TTS) for human-like responses
 - Natural turn-taking: plays response, then resumes listening

 ### ♻️ Stateful & Dynamic